CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/build-osx.md

 Other commands:
 -------

-    ./src/bellsd -daemon # Starts the dogecoin daemon.
+    ./src/bellsd -daemon # Starts the luckycoin daemon.
-    ./src/dogecoin-cli --help # Outputs a list of command-line options.
+    ./src/luckycoin-cli --help # Outputs a list of command-line options.
-    ./src/dogecoin-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/luckycoin-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for dogecoin development.
+You can use Qt Creator as an IDE, for luckycoin development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.